Sugar Addiction - Is It Real?

-The same article published in the Journal of Psychoactive Drugs found that children of people with alcohol use disorders (especially fathers that struggle with alcohol addictions) are more likely to have stronger cravings for sweets and have preferences for sweets compared with children of parents who don’t struggle with alcohol.2
+The same article published in the Journal of Psychoactive Drugs found that children of people with alcohol use disorders (especially fathers who struggle with alcohol addictions) are more likely to have stronger cravings for sweets and have preferences for sweets compared with children of parents who don’t struggle with alcohol.

-Researchers think there may be some genes similar in families that show a preference for sweets as well as addictive substances such as alcohol and drugs.2
+Researchers think there may be some genes similar in families that show a preference for sweets as well as addictive substances such as alcohol and drugs.

 Why Does Sugar Replace Alcohol in Recovery?